Antibiotics Currently in Clinical Development

 - Avibactam is a new beta-lactamase inhibitor being tested in conjunction with three individual antibiotics.
 We list two of the combinations here.
 Another combination, Avycaz, was approved by the FDA in February 2015.

-- Nemonoxacin has been approved for community-acquired bacterial pneumonia in Taiwan; a new drug application was submitted in China.
+- Nemonoxacin has been approved for community-acquired bacterial pneumonia in Taiwan, Province of China and China.

 - Taksta was granted an orphan drug designation for the indication of prosthetic joint infections.

 - Registered in clinicaltrials.gov but with no current study sites within the United States.